Best wine glasses of 2022

 Great options are available in both stemmed and stemless designs.
 White wine stemless styles will typically be smaller than reds, as the wines do not need to breathe like reds to show their characteristics.
 Some people argue that stemless glasses might unwittingly warm the white wine, but for most average wine enthusiasts it shouldn’t be a problem.

-This highly rated set of two crystal wine glasses is hand-blown and feather-light, made without lead.
+This set of two crystal glasses is hand-blown and feather-light, made without lead.
 Each glass is 9.1 inches tall, 3.2 inches wide, and holds 400ml.
 The shape is designed with all white wine varietals (including sparkling) in mind, and a thin lip assures each sip arrives undeterred.
 They’re delicate stemware for delicate wines and therefore care should be taken with handling, but the glasses are, in fact, dishwasher safe.

 It’ll be a red-letter day when you try your favorite wine in this glass

-There’s research that says a daily glass of red wine may be good for lowering cholesterol and heightening heart health, so if you’re going to add a nightly ritual to your life you might as well make it as pleasing as possible.
+There’s research that says a daily glass of red may be good for lowering cholesterol and heightening heart health, so if you’re going to add a nightly ritual to your life you might as well make it as pleasing as possible.
 Red wines can be full-bodied, medium-bodied, and light-bodied, but all benefit from taking in oxygen to the glass, known as “breathing.”
 Red wine will display more aroma and flavor when it is given space, which is why the best red wine glasses have larger bowls than white wine glasses.
 Also, the rims of red glasses are wider to allow this oxygen to reach the wine (and any aggressively earthy, oaky aromas to blow off).

 To tailor your glass to your favorite varietal, consider the body of the reds you like the best.
-The taller, more narrow red wine glasses are designed specifically for tightly wound and unctuous reds that need their acidity wrangled, directing Cabernet Sauvignon- and Zinfandel-based wines to the center of the tongue.
+The taller, more narrow red glasses are designed specifically for tightly wound and unctuous reds that need their acidity wrangled, directing Cabernet Sauvignon- and Zinfandel-based wines to the center of the tongue.
 While the more rounded glasses are often for medium and light reds with more delicate scents that need to linger; the wide mouths coat the tongue.
 These differences may sound subtle, but they can play a major role in fully enjoying your favorite red wines.

-Available in sets of two, four, or eight, these Riedel wine glasses come from a manufacturer that helped pioneer the development of glasses tailored to varietals, such as this Heart to Heart series.
+Available in sets of two, four, or eight, these Riedel picks come from a manufacturer that helped pioneer the development of glasses tailored to varietals, such as this Heart to Heart series.
 These diamond-shaped Cabernet Sauvignon (Bordeaux) glasses are machine-blown fine crystal 9 ¾ inches tall with a capacity of 28 ¼ ounces.
 This well-known, well-respected dishwasher-safe product has great reviews from customers for a reason.

 You’ll fuss less, indulge more with these all-purpose glasses

 It’s important to note that if you are the type of wine enthusiast that enjoys it all, there is no reason to have grape-specific glassware.
-The best all-purpose wine glasses will work with any and all types of wine.
+The best all-purpose glasses will work with any and all types of wine.
 By taking the middle ground in terms of size and shape, they become a versatile glass that won’t ruin the experience of either white, red, or rosé.
 The truth is the subtle nuances between varietal-focused glasses are just that—subtle—and most casual wine drinkers wouldn’t notice the difference that much.

 Crafted in Germany, this set of six Schott Zwiesel glasses features a thin-walled bowl, fine stem, and wide foot made from lead-free Tritan crystal—a technology using titanium and zirconium for brilliance with added strength.
 Although delicate, these 9.1-inch, 23.2-ounce wine Schott Zwiesel glasses have reinforced breakage-prone zones and they hold up to the dishwasher and are chip, scratch, and stain-resistant.